 the other variables appear as "-" in the DATA_***.csv file or in the DATA worksheet of the MS Excel workbook.

 iii) For each file to upload the maximum size is 1,000,000 bytes

-iv) When using ".zip" file, all the raw data files (".ana" or ".csv") have to be at the root of the archive
+iv) When using ".zip" file, all the raw data files (".ana") have to be at the root of the archive